Troyanovsky/vibe-coding-guide/README.md

     *   **Chain-of-Thought/Multi-Step Requests:** "First, create the HTML structure for a login form.
 Then, add CSS styles using Tailwind.
 Finally, write JavaScript for basic client-side validation."
     *   **Plan before action**
     *   **Treat prompts as version-controlled assets**: Including prompts in commit messages creates valuable context for future maintenance and debugging.
+    *   **Image-Based Prompting (if supported):** Some advanced models allow you to include images (e.g., screenshots of UIs, diagrams) directly in your prompts to provide visual context for design or debugging tasks. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
 *   **4.4.
 Practice Lab: Crafting & Refining Prompts**
     *   Exercises: Develop prompts for a login form, a hero section, a data filtering function.
 Iterate based on (mock) AI responses.